mui/material-ui/docs/src/pages/guides/migration-v0x/migration-v0x-ru.md

 ### To be continued…

 Have you successfully migrated your app, and wish to help the community?
-Please help us!
-We have an open issue in order to finish this migration guide [#7195](https://github.com/mui-org/material-ui/issues/7195).
+There is an open issue in order to finish this migration guide [#7195](https://github.com/mui-org/material-ui/issues/7195).
 Any pull request is welcomed 😊.